SmokeMonsterPacks/Super-NT-Jailbreak/issue_template.md

 On Mac and Linux, use command line tools to get the hash values of your ROM (for example: `sha1sum`, `md5sum`).
 On Windows, you can use the [FCIV](https://support.microsoft.com/en-us/help/889768/how-to-compute-the-md5-or-sha-1-cryptographic-hash-values-for-a-file) utility.

 If applicable, check against byuu's [SNES dump database](https://preservation.byuu.org/) and indicate if the bug occurs when using an original cartridge as well.

-Only test bugs via the latest Jailbreak or Official Firmware.

 ## firmware version and SD card model